Tandethsquire/LogicNode/README.md

 Logic Node Package
 ==================

 A <a href="https://www.Numbas.org.uk">Numbas</a> extension for dealing with mathematical logic.
-It is in two parts: a pure JavaScript implementation and the converted form for use in NUMBAS.
-The JavaScript implementation and corresponding HMTL file is mainly a testing ground for the NUMBAS scripts, and as such should not be considered useful except for adding functions in a low-risk setting.
+It is in two parts: a pure JavaScript implementation (LogicNode.js) and the converted form for use in NUMBAS (Logic.js).
+The JavaScript implementation and corresponding HTML file is mainly a testing ground for the NUMBAS scripts, and as such should not be considered useful except for adding functions in a low-risk setting. **If you want to use this with NUMBAS, follow the instructions given <a href="http://numbas-editor.readthedocs.io/en/latest/extensions.html">here</a> with the file Logic.js**.

 # Logic Nodes